-Whether you own a business or are entering into some kind of financial agreement unrelated to business, lawyers will tell you to never sign on the dotted line unless you fully understand everything within it.
-In fact, consulting with family lawyers like robinson family lawyers about financial agreements is the best way to ensure the other person is not taking unfair advantage of you.
+Whether you own a business or are entering into some financial agreement unrelated to business, lawyers will tell you never to sign on the dotted line unless you fully understand everything.
+Consulting with family lawyers about financial agreements is the best way to ensure the other person is not taking unfair advantage of you.

-Financial agreements can be very simple or they can be much more complicated and you are unlikely to understand the implications of everything you read in it, even if you think it is clear.
-In business there are many ways of saying things legally that spin the meaning around to give favour to the person who is offering the agreement.
-Unless you have a lawyer go over it and explain it all to you, it could be that you are disadvantaged in some way.
+Financial agreements can be very simple or much more complicated, and you are unlikely to understand the implications of everything you read in it, even if you think it is clear.
+In business, there are many ways of saying things legally that spin the meaning around to give favour to the person who is offering the agreement.
+Unless you have a lawyer go over it and explain it all to you, you could be disadvantaged in some way.

-When a lawyer examines the agreement, he or she will be able to tell you if it is not only fair, but whether it could be worded differently to ensure you only pay what you are legally required to.
+When a lawyer examines the agreement, he or she can tell you if it is fair and whether it could be worded differently to ensure you only pay what you are legally required to.
 Your solicitor will be able to add a clause or adjust one so that there is no chance of you being taken advantage of.

-Never sign anything that has not been through such a process and especially not if the other person seems to be hurrying you along.
+Never sign anything that has not been through such a process, especially if the other person seems to be hurrying you along.
 That is a sign that he may be trying to get your signature on something that is much more in his favour than yours.

 So whether the financial agreement is something to do with settlement after a divorce, or whether it is to do with the sale of a property or business or even in running a business, be sure you consult with a lawyer to ensure you are not scammed and that everything is legal and above board.